limestudios/limestudios-site/README.md

 This is the main branch of the Lime Studios static website.
 Originally based on the artist theme by [DevTips](https://www.youtube.com/user/DevTipsForDesigners)

-The live version of the site is located at [here](http://limestudios.net/)
+The live version of the site is located at [here](http://limestudios.net/) Also my AMAZING 404 page can be found [here](http://limestudios.net/error)

 Built with love in New Orleans | Source [licensed MIT](LICENSE)